Loren Coleman

-Loren Coleman (born July 12, 1947) is an American cryptozoologist who has written over 40 books on a number of topics, including the pseudoscience and subculture of cryptozoology.
+Loren Coleman (born July 12, 1947) is an American cryptozoologist, author and television personality who has written over 40 books on a number of topics, including cryptozoology.
+He is also the President, Founder and leading Director of the International Cryptozoology Museum in Portland, Maine.
+He has a background in social work and has also written on the topic of suicide, particularly the copycat effect.

 Early life

 Coleman was born in Norfolk, Virginia, and grew up in Decatur, Illinois.
 He was the oldest of four children.
 His father was a firefighter and his mother a homemaker.
 He graduated in 1965 from MacArthur High School.
-He studied anthropology and zoology at Southern Illinois University at Carbondale, and psychiatric social work at the Simmons College School of Social Work in Boston.
-He did further studies in doctoral-level anthropology at Brandeis University and sociology at the University of New Hampshire.
-Coleman taught at New England universities from 1980 to 2004, having also been a senior researcher at the Edmund S. Muskie School of Public Policy from 1983 to 1996, before retiring from teaching to write, lecture, and consult.
+He studied anthropology and zoology at Southern Illinois University at Carbondale.
+He earned his master's degree in social work from Simmons University, doing postgraduate work on sociology and anthropology at the University of New Hampshire and Brandeis University.
+He moved to Maine in 1980.
+One of the films that inspired him to pursue cryptozoology was the 1955 Japanese film, Half Human.